 - Both lower and back muscles

 Deadlifts without a doubt strengthen and improve one's posterior chain.
 They also help with one's balance and posture.
-Because of the range of motion (ROM) involved with deadlifting they are an excellent way of getting rid of belly fat.
-Deadlifts and squats are increasingly popular with women due to their building up glute muscles for the current 'thicc' look that is currently fashionable.
+Because of the range of motion (ROM) involved with deadlifting, they are an excellent way of getting rid of belly fat.
+Deadlifts and squats are increasingly popular with women due to their building up glute muscles for the 'thicc' look that is currently fashionable.

-Like all strength-building sports involving weights or even bodyweight, it is worth stressing that women do not get 'bulked up' as men do when lifting weights but instead tone, not least due to the dearth of Testosterone in the female body.
+Like all strength-building sports involving weights or even body weight, it is worth stressing that women do not get 'bulked up' as men do when lifting weights but instead tone, not least due to the dearth of Testosterone in the female body.

-Like squats and bench pressing, deadlifts are one of the only three disciplines performed at powerlifting meets (competitions) whether at the local level or at elite IPF level.
+Like squats and bench pressing, deadlifts are one of the only three disciplines performed at powerlifting meets (competitions) whether at the local level or at the elite IPF level.

 3. Calf Raises

 Calf raises are basically isolation exercises that, no surprise, strengthen or tone the calves at the lower half of the leg.
-They are basically performed with the heels hanging lower than the toes then raised up in repetitions to flex the calf muscles.
+They are basically performed with the heels hanging lower than the toes and then raised up in repetitions to flex the calf muscles.